BofA/Merrill slashes price target on HCA Healthcare Inc. [HCA] – find out why.

+HCA Healthcare Inc. [NYSE: HCA] stock went on an upward path that rose over 3.73% on Wednesday, amounting to a one-week price increase of more than 8.43%.
+Over the last 12 months, HCA stock dropped by -10.93%.
+The one-year HCA Healthcare Inc. stock forecast points to a potential upside of 22.5.
+The average equity rating for HCA stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 3.10M shares, HCA reached a trading volume of 2890930 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $38.28 billion, with 337.76 million shares outstanding and 264.98 million shares in the current float.
+Compared to the average trading volume of 3.16M shares, HCA stock reached a trading volume of 2831517 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA/Merrill have made an estimate for HCA Healthcare Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 06, 2019.
 While these analysts kept the previous recommendation, Goldman raised their target price from $147 to $160.
 The new note on the price target was released on July 10, 2019, representing the official price target for HCA Healthcare Inc. stock.

-HCA Healthcare Inc. [HCA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.31.
-With this latest performance, HCA shares gained by 20.74% in over the last four-week period, additionally sinking by -16.36% over the last 6 months – not to mention a drop of -15.42% in the past year of trading.
+HCA Healthcare Inc. [HCA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.43.
+With this latest performance, HCA shares gained by 24.59% in over the last four-week period, additionally sinking by -10.67% over the last 6 months – not to mention a drop of -10.93% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and HCA Healthcare Inc. [HCA] shares currently have an operating margin of +14.06 and a Gross Margin at +15.03.
 HCA Healthcare Inc.’s Net Margin is presently recorded at +6.83.